Special Report - In Myanmar, apartheid tactics against minority Muslims

 Rakhine State, one of the poorest regions of Southeast Asia's poorest country, had high hopes for the reform era.

-In Sittwe's harbor, India is funding a $214 million port, river and road network that will carve a trade route into India's landlocked northeast.
-From Kyaukphyu, a city 65 miles southeast of Sittwe, gas and oil pipelines stretch to China's energy-hungry northwest.
+In Sittwe's harbour, India is funding a $214 million port, river and road network that will carve a trade route into India's landlocked northeast.
+From Kyaukphyu, a city 65 miles (104 km) southeast of Sittwe, gas and oil pipelines stretch to China's energy-hungry northwest.
 Both projects capitalize on Myanmar's growing importance at Asia's crossroads.

 That promise has been interrupted by communal tensions that flared into the open after the rape and murder of a Buddhist woman by Muslim men in May last year.
 Six days later, in retribution, a Buddhist mob beat 10 Muslims to death.
 Violence then swept Maungdaw, one of the three Rohingya-majority districts bordering Bangladesh, on June 8.
 Rohingya mobs destroyed homes and killed an unknown number of Rakhines.